microsoft/FluidFramework/docs/docs/hello-world.md

 div.appendChild(rollButton);
 ```

 This code creates a new HTML `button` called `rollButton`.
-We determine what to do when the button is pressed by setting
+We set a function to `rollButton.onclick` that handles what to
-a function to the `rollButton.onclick`.
+do when the roll button is clicked.

 The function that will execute when the button is clicked **does not** update the `diceSpan` from above.
 Instead it
 generates a new number between 1-6 then stores that number on our `this.root` `SharedDirectory` under the `diceValueKey`.